 St. Thomas works in conjunction with these outside scholarships.

 Eligibility: Students with one-fourth or more Indian ancestry who are Minnesota residents and members of a federally recognized Indian tribe may apply for need-based awards from the Minnesota Office of Higher Education (MOHE).

 Funds are awarded on a first-come, first-served basis and students are encouraged to apply as early as possible in the spring for the following year of school.

-Submit the completed application to the UST Undergraduate Financial Aid Office.
+Submit the completed application to the St. Thomas Undergraduate Financial Aid Office.